-- According to the City's data in the Racial Equity Report 48% of the surrounding community is in the Extremely Low Income category that would require affordability levels not beyond 30% of AMI to be affordable.
-It is 96% people of color. - The current proposal seeks to do the legal minimum creation of deeply affordable units.
-The 15% of units at 30% of AMI that are included are legally required by law for projects accepting city subsidy as a set aside for formerly homeless people. - But nearly half the people's area are at that income level, indicating that it is appropriate to seek subsidy to create the most deeply affordable units, so that the people of the neighborhood would have some opportunity to live in the new development - The 120% AMI at the top of the proposed income restriction is way too high for the area's people --- and for the market as well.
+- According to the City's data in the Racial Equity Report 48% of the surrounding community is in the Extremely Low Income category - that would require affordability levels not beyond 30% of AMI to be affordable.
+It is 96% people of color. - Nearly half the people's area are at 30% of income level, indicating that it is appropriate to seek subsidy to create the most deeply affordable units, so that the people of the neighborhood would have some opportunity to live in the new development - The 120% AMI at the top of the proposed income restriction is way too high for the area's people --- and for the market as well.
 The median rent in the neighborhood is just over \$1000 a month.
 We would like the application of the Mix and Match term sheet to limit the top of the band to 100% of AMI, which for context, is now \$141k for a family of 4.
 This would achieve greater affordability without changing the financing mechanisms the developer has already in conversation with HPD about

-Housing affordability Questions
+Housing Affordability Questions

 - What is the status of the developer's conversations with HPD?
 Have they had an intake meeting?
-If not, what are they waiting for?
+If not, why?
 What feedback have they received from HPD and how are they taking it into account? - Why is the developer proposing to seek only the Mix and Match Subsidy?
-There are three proposed buildings and a combination of approaches and subsidies are possible? - What is the distribution of units that the developer is proposing in each tier indicated in the DEIS? - Considering how far above market 120% of AMI is, does the developer intend to keep units vacant until the market catches up?
-That seems like an unfair use of precious land in a community that desperately needs housing it can afford.
+There are three proposed buildings and a combination of approaches and subsidies are possible. - What is the distribution of units that the developer is proposing in each tier indicated in the DEIS?

-Housing affordability Modifications sought
+Housing affordability Modifications sought:

-- The developer should apply for the subsidies that achieve the deepest levels of affordability, which is the ELLA term sheet, on all three of its proposed buildings - A commitment to permanent affordability for all the income-restricted units in the proposed development
+The developer should apply for the subsidies that achieve the deepest levels of affordability, which is the ELLA term sheet, on all three of its proposed buildings, and HPD should encourage them to do so. - Developers should commit to permanent affordability for all the income-restricted units in the proposed development.